sandialabs/xstack-klokkos/README.md

 ### Klee plugin
 The KL part of KLOKKOS, this is a start at developing a KLEE plugin to do symbolic execution of Kokkos programs.

-### Mock Kokkos
-Because KOKKOS is so complex, we use a "mock" back-end that provides a bare functionality to simplify analysis, while still providing the key API functionality.

 ### Kokkos Translator
 Another approach to analyze Kokkos programs is to translate them into a simpler representation.
 This is implemented as a Clang tool.